How to Become a More Empathetic Communicator — and Why It Will Make You a Better Leader

 “Give the listener a chance to process the information before you offer up a solution,” Sharon says.
 “If they need to talk through things for a couple of minutes, you definitely want to give them the space to do so.”

 If you suspect the person may be very upset, consider scheduling the conversation for the very end of the day so that they don’t have to go back to work immediately afterward.
 If they’re likely to become flustered and frustrated, emphasize that you understand how they feel and would like to talk again once they’re feeling calmer.
-Keep your own emotions in check and your calm will rub off on them.
+Practicing this kind of empathetic leadership will also help keep your own emotions in check and your calm will rub off on them.

 Of course, if you’re at the receiving end of a difficult conversation, you won’t always have time to prepare.
 This can make it easy for your hurt or anger to cloud your judgment.
 But avoid the temptation to get defensive or interrupt and focus on first listening to what the person has to say.